George Pusenkoff: Artistic work

-In 1993 George Cohen had the opportunity of a solo exhibition in a room of the Tretyakov Gallery.
+In 1993 George Pusenkoff had the opportunity of a solo exhibition in a room of the Tretyakov Gallery.
 The room, which was not originally designed as an exhibition space, was dominated by a 42-meter-long front window, which directed the viewer's gaze outwards and not to the exhibited works of art inside.
-Cohen developed an installation for this room in which the front window was covered by a wooden wall.
+Pusenkoff developed an installation for this room in which the front window was covered by a wooden wall.
 The works of art were then installed on this wall: "To block off an enormous windowfront, I built a wall measuring six meters high and 42 meters long.
-This surface was covered by 24 paintings, each two by two meters, as well as 600 smaller copies of these arranged to a particular pattern.
+This surface was covered by 24 paintings, each two-by-two meters, as well as 600 smaller copies of these arranged to a particular pattern.
 The whole resembled an endlessly unfolding molecular matrix.
 Of major importance was the contrast between the space of the room and that of the window-wall."

-Cohen's painting said Duchamp, in which he integrated an image of Mona Lisa into his work for the first time, was created especially for this exhibition.
+Pusenkoff's painting said Duchamp, in which he integrated an image of Mona Lisa into his work for the first time, was created especially for this exhibition.
 It shows a smiling Frank Sinatra as a reminiscence of Readymades of Marcel Duchamp and the Mona Lisa.
-George Cohen explains: "Actually, the picture was thus created for a very special place on this wall and became a key work for the entire installation."
+George Pusenkoff explains: "Actually, the picture was thus created for a very special place on this wall and became a key work for the entire installation."
 In 2008 the installation The Wall was shown for the first time in the West on the occasion of a comprehensive art exhibition in the Kunstmuseum Bochum La Condition Humaine.

 The fusion of digital techniques with representations of well-known icons of art history leads to works of art that are striking and reminiscent of Pop Art.
-Cohen's art was therefore often compared with Andy Warhols.
-Like Warhol, Cohen also uses reproductions and sequences, uses bright colors, and thematizes the comprehensive availability of art objects in the media age.
+Pusenkoff's art was therefore often compared with Andy Warhols.
+Like Warhol, Pusenkoff also uses reproductions and sequences, uses bright colors, and thematizes the comprehensive availability of art objects in the media age.
 Warhol's art was primarily concerned with revealing the industrial manufacturing process of art in The Work of Art in the Age of Mechanical Reproduction.
-Cohen's theme, on the other hand, is the significance of painting as an antithesis to the computer-generated flood of images of the present: "I love painting," says Cohen, and his entire oeuvre impressively testifies to this preference.
+Pusenkoff's theme, on the other hand, is the significance of painting as an antithesis to the computer-generated flood of images of the present: "I love painting," says Pusenkoff, and his entire oeuvre impressively testifies to this preference.